 How could anything beat all of the freedom and abilities I had with Excel?
 I had spent a good deal of time designing, programming, and refining my own custom template system.
 I could create workout cards for an entire team with just a few clicks per athlete.
 From there it was inputting some data, printing, and finally, sorting the workout cards into the right folders.

 Prior to starting a career in strength and conditioning, I spent a decade as an IT professional.
-I know Excel thoroughly.
+I used to be an Excel guy so I'm thoroughly familiar with it.
 But even after years designing training programs on spreadsheets, the process was still cumbersome and time-consuming.

 You can come up with impressive templates in Excel, but in the end, the program is for creating spreadsheets, not training programs.